This post may contain affiliate links. Read my disclosure policy.

 - Can you replace sugar with other sweeteners?
 You CAN replace the sugar with honey, maple syrup, or agave, however, honey tends to overpower the flavor of everything else and agave can make the sweetness a bit medicinal.
 Maple syrup would not be a great substitute as it also can overpower the other flavors.
 We recommend sticking with regular sugars for this recipe.

-- Rice: Steamed white or brown rice to soak up the flavorful juices of the Korean BBQ sauce.
+- Rice: I always start with plain steamed white or brown rice-the simplest and best side for bulgogi.
+It's perfect for soaking up the flavorful juices of the Korean BBQ sauce.

-- Lettuce Wraps (Ssam): Wrap bulgogi in lettuce leaves with garlic, sliced chili, and ssamjang (Korean dipping sauce).
+- Lettuce Wraps (Ssam): I also like wrapping bulgogi in lettuce leaves with garlic, sliced chili, and ssamjang (Korean dipping sauce).

-- Japchae (Glass Noodles): A chewy, slightly sweet noodle dish well with so many Korean meals.
+- Japchae (Glass Noodles): These chewy sweet potato noodles go well with so many Korean meals.

 - Fried Egg: Adds richness when served on top of rice.